By Jeanne Cordua

 In the traditions of the Knights Templar we also have the myth of the Holy Grail.
 Such a grail can be seen in Nyker church on the North side.
 Here we have Agnus Dei, also a typical Templar symbol, with the holy blood pouring into a chalice:

-Erling Haagensen also calls Nylars church the “treasure church”, a place to keep riches, weapons and spoils from the crusades – perhaps also as payments for the soldiers and knights.”
+Erling Haagensen also calls Nylars church the “treasure church”, a place to keep riches, weapons and spoils from the crusades – perhaps also as payments for the soldiers and knights.
+The floor above the church room itself has a rectangular opening inside the church, thus conviniently hiding from profane eyes what was hoisted up there.

 During my research in the recent years it seems obvious that a brother order of the Templars, the Teutonic Knights, living by the same monastery order as the Templars, were working especially in the Baltic region – their task was to protect German knights during the crusades.
 Bornholm had a close connection with the Hanseatic league all through the Middel ages, especially Lübeck, so this could be a clue…